-Tasks are of secondary importance and can be accomplished without driving study design or sample size.
+Secondary objectives can be accomplished without altering the current study design or sample sizes.

-- 1) Estimate daily angler effort (in angler-hours), and catch and harvest of all-sized Chinook salmon for each geographic stratum, during each run. - 2) Estimate daily CPUE of large (≥75 cm METF) and small (<75 cm METF) Chinook salmon captured in inriver gillnets for each run. - 3) Spaghetti tagged early-run sockeye salmon captured in inriver nets in conjunction with the Russian River Early Run Sockeye Salmon Tagging Study (Eskelin 2017). - 4) Collect tissue samples from Kenai River Chinook salmon sampled from inriver gillnets
+- 1) Estimate daily angler effort, and catch and harvest of all-sized Chinook salmon for each geographic stratum during each run. - 2) Estimate daily CPUE of large and all-sized Chinook salmon captured in inriver nets for each run. - 3) Collect tissue samples from sockeye salmon captured in inriver nets during the early run (Eskelin In prep). - 4) Collect tissue samples from Kenai River Chinook salmon sampled from inriver nets and the sport fish harvest for genetic analysis8. - Collect Secchi disk and water temperature readings midchannel at RM 15.3 during creel survey sampling days, and collect daily Secchi disk readings and tidal conditions at RM 8.6. - 6) Remove the heads of Chinook salmon with missing adipose fins sampled in the sport harvest and inriver nets and send to the ADF&G Mark, Tag, and Age laboratory for coded wire tag (CWT) examination.

-Total return for each brood year consists of the inriver run as estimated by the sonar at RM 13.7 plus all commercial, subsistence, and sport harvest.

-6 High precision is neither possible nor necessary during the early run.
-Catch and harvest of large early-run Chinook salmon will only include fish approximately 34 in TL (75cm METF) to 36 inches TL.
-By regulation, all early-run Chinook salmon measuring 36 inches TL or greater must be released.
+5 High precision is neither possible nor necessary during the early run.
+Catch and harvest of large early-run Chinook salmon will only include fish approximately 34 in TL (75 cm METF) to 36 in TL.
+By regulation, all early-run Chinook salmon measuring 36 in TL or greater must be released.

-Sample sizes required to meet these subordinate objective criteria are sufficient to meet the primary objective of total return estimation (McKinley and Fleishman 2013; Fleischman and McKinley 2013).
+6 Sample sizes required to meet these subordinate objective criteria are sufficient to meet the primary objective of total return estimation (McKinley and Fleishman 2013; Fleischman and McKinley 2013).

-Within d of the true value A% of the time' implies: $P(p_i - d \le \hat{p}i \le p_i + d) = A/100$ for all i, where p_i denotes population age proportion for age class i.
+7 'Within d of the true value A% of the time' implies: $P(p_i - d \le \hat{p}i \le p_i + d) = A/100$ for all i, where p_i denotes population age proportion for age class i.